Crul/FOVRecurse-Pseudo-2x-Resolution/README.md

 ..  ####
 ```

-I've found an ugly hack to disable them (see [branch hack-to-block-diagonals](https://github.com/Crul/FOVRecurse-Pseudo-2x-Resolution/tree/hack-to-block-diagonals)).
+I've found an ugly hack to disable them (see this branch).
 I'm sure there are better ways to do it.
 I haven't put too much time in that because I like how it works when you can see through corners like that one.